RailGiants Train Museum

 RailGiants Train Museum is a railroad museum of historic trains located at the Fairplex in Pomona, California, United States.
 It is owned and maintained by the Southern California Chapter of the Railway & Locomotive Historical Society.
 The museum also operates the Fairplex Garden Railway, a garden railroad which uses G scale model trains.
 It has over 80 volunteers and from November through July, runs the second Sunday of every month, from 11:00am to 4:00pm, for the general public.
 The FGRR gears up every year for the L.A.
 County Fair, its primary show.
 In December various members run their Christmas trains.

 The museum was closed indefinitely in March 2020 as a result of the COVID-19 pandemic, but after renovations, it reopened in May 2022.

 Collection

 The collection features historic locomotives which visitors may board.
 The museum also features a historic train station (the 1887-vintage Arcadia, California depot of the Atchison, Topeka and Santa Fe Railway), a library, and a collection of railway memorabilia.
 Currently, entry to the museum is free and open to the public on the second weekend of each month, besides daily in May during the L.A.
 County Fair.

-A notable locomotive in the collection was Union Pacific 4014, which was on display at the museum until 2014, when it was moved for restoration.
+A notable locomotive in the collection was Union Pacific Big Boy No. 4014, which was on display at the museum until late 2013, when it was moved out for restoration.

 The museum was featured in Visiting... with Huell Howser along with Kidsongs Boppin with the Biggles songs, Little red caboose & The Locomotion Episode 1015.